mobiusteapot/UnityEditor-GameViewFullscreen/Readme.md

 The package uses reflection and [Harmony](https://github.com/pardeike/Harmony) to modify internal Unity Editor behavior.
 **Note:** Due to reliance on internal APIs, future Unity updates may break compatibility.
-This solution has been tested and confirmed working with **Unity 2022.3**.
+This solution has been tested and confirmed working with **Unity 6000.0.34f**.

 ## Known Issues

 - **Monitor Limitation:** Fullscreen currently works reliably only on the monitor on which Unity was initially launched.
 - **Startup Error:** An error might appear upon opening Unity if Burst is enabled.
 This error is harmless and can be safely ignored.
-- **Performance:** In some configurations, the Game View may render twice, potentially impacting performance.
+- **Performance:** The game view window will render twice.

 ## Installation